CPAN-Security/security.metacpan.org/presentations/perlkohacon-cpan-sec-lightning-talk.md

 Note:

 Hei!
-I'm <NAME> and we're here to talk to you about the CPAN Security Working Group
+I'm <NAME> and I'm here to introduce the CPAN Security Working Group to you

 [comment]: # (!!!)